-Para No. Comment/Recommendation Response 57 council tax and non-domestic rates policy against the Council Tax We have not formally assessed the present council tax against the strategic objectives in our Framework for Tax, reflecting that Council Tax is a local tax, set and administered by individual local authorities and delivering significant revenues that directly fund local services.
+Para No. Comment/Recommendation Response No. 57 council tax and non-domestic rates policy against the Council Tax We have not formally assessed the present council tax against the strategic objectives in our Framework for Tax, reflecting that Council Tax is a local tax, set and administered by individual local authorities and delivering significant revenues that directly fund local services.
 The setting of the Council Tax is a local democratic choice - councils are accountable to their constituents.
 The 2023-24 Scottish Budget confirms that we will not seek to agree any freeze or cap in locally determined increases to Council Tax, therefore each Council has the full flexibility they requested to set the Council Tax rate that is appropriate for their local authority area.
 The Scottish Government recognises the shortcomings of the present Council Tax system and is committed to longer term reforms.
 However, there has not been consensus on what a replacement might be - the Joint Working Group convened with the Scottish Green party and COSLA will consider long term reforms.
 Whilst we have not assessed Council Tax against the strategic objectives in our Framework for Tax, the Council Tax Reduction (CTR) Scheme is fundamental to ensuring these objectives are met, in particular by ensuring that nobody currently has to meet a council tax bill they cannot afford.
 Anyone who will struggle to pay the council tax due on their home should contact their local council as soon as possible - The CTR scheme reduces a household's council tax liability based on an assessment of their income, capital, and circumstances.
-Over 450,000 households receive council tax reduction and on average recipients asve over £750 a year.
-Non-Domestic rates policy aligns with the strategic objectives in the Framework for Tax.
-Non-domestic rates represent an important lever (alongside council tax, grant funding provided to councils by the Scottish Government and the income councils raise from fees and charges) by which councils secure funding to enable them to deliver local services.
-The Scottish Government continues to implemen
+Over 450,000 households receive council tax reduction and on average recipients save over £750 a year.
+Non-Domestic Rates Non-domestic rates policy aligns with the strategic objectives in the Framework for Tax.
+Non-domestic rates represent an important lever (alongside council tax, grant funding provided to councils by the Scottish Government continues to implement the agreed recommendations of the independent Barclay Review of Non-Domestic Rates, with the 2023 revaluation marking the start of a three-yearly cycle wi